 The latest QV house price index show Hawke's Bay house prices are continuing to rise.

-In Napier, home values have seen strong growth, rising 18.1 per cent over the past three months reaching an average value of $393,672.
+In Napier, home values have seen strong growth, rising 18.1 per cent each year and 5.6 per cent over the past three months reaching an average value of $393,672.

 Nationwide house values have risen 13.8 per cent since last year under inflation and reached an average value of $619,660.